Tongariro Alpine Crossing

 Option 2: Return Shuttle from a Local Town (e.g. National Park, Tūrangi, Taupō)

-This is the traditional transport option — great for hikers staying in town who don’t have access to a car or prefer a fully hands-off experience.
+This is the traditional transport option which is great for hikers staying in town who don’t have access to a car or prefer a fully hands-off experience.

 Pros